-Contribute to the management of game habitat
+Contribute to planning and implementing the management of game and wildlife habitat

 Overview